brianjamesquinn1/dotfiles/tmux-tips.md

 ### Command Line ###
 ```
 tmux                              : enter a tmux window in the given directory
 tmux new -s <session>             : create new session with name
 tmux ls                           : list tmux sessions
 tmux attach -t <target>           : attach to the target session
+tmux new -t <target> -s <session> : create a new session attached to a previous session (allows two cursors in the same session but not the same pane)
 tmux rename-window <name>         : rename current window to name
 ```

 ### ctl-b commands (tmux commands) ###